 Technology is ubiquitous.
 It is the infrastructure of our daily lives; it is constantly developing; and it gives rise to many exciting and weighty legal issues.
 They arise in the context of intellectual property (IP) law in particular, where the tensions between rewarding intellectual development, on the one hand, and incentivising further developments, on the other, are most acute in the context of technological advance.
 And such issues arise in the context of information technology (IT) law more generally, where the rapid emergence of new technologies raises questions of how, if at all, the law should respond to, regulate, and promote, such developments.

 On the LLM in Intellectual Property and Information Technology Law, you will take modules in which you will study the inter-relationships between law, science and technology.
 These modules cover the substantive, policy, and practical elements of IP and IT law within European and International contexts.
 This programme provides graduates with the knowledge and tools to meet the demands of our sophisticated knowledge economy.

 The LL.M.
 (Intellectual Property and Information Technology Law) degree is taught over a period of one academic year, commencing in September.
 The year is divided into two semesters during each of which students are required to take three modules.
 Each module is offered in one semester only and involves 22 hours of classwork.

 Various forms of assessment are utilised in the different modules.
-Where modules are assessed by way of examination, s the examinations are scheduled at the end of each semester, in January and April/May.
-Students may be required to take Supplemental examinations in late August/early September.
-In addition, all students must complete a research dissertation over the academic year on an approved theme under the supervision of a member of the School's academic staff.
+Where modules are assessed by way of examination, s the examinations are scheduled at the end of each semester, in December and April/May.
+Students may be required to take Supplemental examinations in August/September.
+In addition, all students must complete a research dissertation over the academic year on an approved theme.
 These dissertations must be submitted on or before the end of June.